+The top graph shows the (possibly deconvoluted) histogram of the measured data and the PSD calculated using the fitted η in the lower graph.
 The upper graph ("Raw data") contains some functionality: A data region as a red box and a vertical line.
 The data range defines the region in which Nanocount will look for the signal to best use to calculate η .
-As a first guess, Nanocount searches for the signal with highest frequency in the data range and assuming that this is the signal intensity corresponding to the certified size, it then calculates η and uses it to calculate the PSD.
-It will then calculate the PSD parameter the user has indicated in "Size type".
-This value will often differ from the Certified size because the highest frequency signal in the deconvolved histogram is not necessarily the signal corresponding to the Certified size.
-Nanocount will then take another signal within the data range as guess and repeat the process until the calculated η results in a Number average size or whichever Size type that was selected with the exact value of the Certified size.
+As a first guess, Nanocount searches for the signal with highest frequency in the data range and assuming that this is the signal intensity corresponding to the certified diameter, it then calculates η and uses it to calculate the PSD.
+It will then calculate the PSD parameter the user has indicated in "Diameter type".
+This value will often differ from the Certified diameter because the highest frequency signal in the deconvolved histogram is not necessarily the signal corresponding to the Certified diameter.
+Nanocount will then take another signal within the data range as guess and repeat the process until the calculated η results in a Number average diameter or whichever Diameter type that was selected with the exact value of the Certified diameter.
 The black dotted vertical line then indicates the best signal value.
-When activated (by clicking on it), the line can be dragged from left to right to manually change which signal value should correspond to the certified size to calculate η .
+When activated (by clicking on it), the line can be dragged from left to right to manually change which signal value should correspond to the certified diameter to calculate η .
 The red box indicates the signal range over which Nanocount should search for the highest value.

 The bottom graph shows the resulting PSD that is calculated using the fitted η to verify that the fitting procedure will lead to the desired result.
-Figure 33 also shows that a table appears and several buttons to manipulate the diameter bin of the PSD.
+As the "Diameter" method is used here, the X-axis shows the corresponding spherical diameter and the Y-axis shows the number concentration.
+Figure 38 also shows that a table appears and several buttons to manipulate the diameter bin of the PSD.
 Notes on how to operate these can be found in the section on the PSD calculator tool.
 Manipulating the PSD of nebulisation efficiencies can be useful for cases where a relatively low concentration of a 60 nm NIST Au NP standard was measured using e.g. a low dwell time resulting in statistically insignificant counts for individual signal bins.
 Calculating a PSD from such a histogram would result in an unclear maximum peak and thus calculating the nebulisation efficiency by selecting a particular peak is not possible.